 Accessibility of IT and information has become an area of increasing legislative importance.
-The links listed below provide information about key legislation, regulations, and standards.
+The following links provide information about key legislation, regulations, and standards.

 - United States

 - Canada

 - Europe

-- United Kingdom

 - Australia

 - Worldwide

 Useful accessibility resources and links

 The following organizations might be good resources for information about disabilities and age-related limitations.